Do’s and Don’ts: Cyber Security Tips for Businesses to Protect Networks in the Remote Ages

-Iconic IT Pro-Tip: Want to know more about two-factor authentication?
+Iconic IT cyber security for remote workers: Want to know more about two-factor authentication?
 Our guide will tell you everything you need to know about this easy to use, highly effective security precaution.

 8. Don’t: Rely on Antivirus Software Alone to Protect Your Network

 Four out of five small to medium-sized businesses admit that their antivirus platform failed to detect malicious attacks.
 This is proof that antivirus alone is simply not enough to protect your network.

 Most antivirus platforms aren’t entirely up to the challenge of today’s evolving cyberthreats to begin with and trusting a boxed solution anti-virus software is risky.
 One of the best cyber security tips for businesses is to protect your network with a combination of security strategies to ensure maximum efficiency.

-Iconic IT Pro-Tip: Use a combination of software, firewall and other security solutions rather than relying on one solution alone to protect your network.
+Iconic IT cyber security for remote workers: Use a combination of software, firewall and other security solutions rather than relying on one solution alone to protect your network.

 Protect Your Network with a Free Cybersecurity Audit from Iconic IT